HyFlex Teaching at the University of Minnesota

 • Online (asynchronous), such as viewing lecture recordings

-Some instructors may plan for HyFlex delivery before the semester starts while others may implement it during the semester based on student health considerations and/or to comply with public health guidance.
+Some instructors may plan for HyFlex delivery before the semester starts while others may implement it during the semester based on student considerations and/or to comply with institutional guidance.

 Expand all